ibm-cloud-docs/assistant/intents.md

 If you have a large number of intents and examples, you might find it easier to import them from a comma-separated value (CSV) file than to define them one by one in the {{site.data.keyword.conversationshort}} tool.
 Be sure to remove any personal data from the user examples that you include in the file.

 Alternatively, you can upload a file with raw user utterances (from call center logs, for example) and let the service find candidates for user examples from the data.
 See [Adding examples from log files](#intent-recommendations) for more information.
-This feature is available to Premium plan users only.
+This feature is available to Plus or Premium plan users only.

 1. Collect the intents and examples into a CSV file, or export them from a spreadsheet to a CSV file.
 The required format for each line in the file is as follows: